Military history of Mexico: French Intervention, 1862–1867

 When Juárez repudiated the debts incurred by the rival conservative Mexican government in 1861, Mexican conservatives and European powers, especially France took the opportunity to place a European monarch as head of state in Mexico.
 The French sent an invading army in 1862, while the U.S. was engaged in its civil war (1861–65).

 Although the French, then considered one of the most efficient armies of the world, suffered an initial defeat in the Battle of Puebla on May 5, 1862 (now commemorated as the Cinco de Mayo holiday) they eventually defeated loyalist government forces led by General Ignacio Zaragoza and enthroned Maximilian as Emperor of Mexico.
 Maximilian of Habsburg favored the establishment of a limited monarchy sharing powers with a democratically elected congress.
 This was too liberal to please the Conservatives, while the liberals refused to accept a monarch, leaving Maximilian with few enthusiastic allies within Mexico.
 When the Civil War ended in 1865, the United States sent military aid to Juárez's government.
 In 1867, the French withdrew their military support of Maximilian, who refused the opportunity to return to Europe.
 He was captured and executed on the Cerro de las Campanas, Querétaro, by the forces loyal to President Benito Juárez.

 Restored Republic under Juárez and the overthrow of Lerdo

 Juárez's republic was restored.
-However, liberal General Porfirio Díaz, a hero of the Battle of Puebla during the French Intervention, challenged civilian liberal president Benito Juárez following fall of the French empire of Maxilimilian Hapsburg that had been propped up by the French government.
+However, liberal General Porfirio Díaz, a hero of the Battle of Puebla during the French Intervention, challenged civilian liberal president Benito Juárez following fall of the French empire of Maximilian Hapsburg that had been propped up by the French government.
 After Juárez died in office of a heart attack, Sebastián Lerdo de Tejada became president.
 Díaz then challenged him when Lerdo ran for election; Díaz issued the Plan of Tuxtepec, successfully overthrowing him in 1876.